hgminh95/blog/content/posts/reading_asm.md

 draft: false
 ---

-A quick tutorial on how to read ASM.
+A quick post on how to read asm quickly as C++ developer.
 Note that this is NOT a guide on how to read assembly code.
-Rather, it is to show how common C++ construct/routine is compiled into assembly.
+Rather, this post shows how common C++ constructs/routines are compiled into assembly.
 From there, it can help you reading asm faster.

 <!--more-->